 Have you ever thought about adding some fun and colorful pinwheels to your garden?
 You can either buy them or try making your own using metal sheets.
 They’re pretty sturdy, so they can handle all kinds of weather and are a great project for beginners to try out.
 So why not give it a go and add some pizzazz to your outdoor space?

-21. Metal Orb Sculpture Ideas
+21. Metal Orb Sculpture Designs

 Why not add flair with a hanging metal orb sculpture?
 These striking pieces can be crafted from old metal strips or even repurposed bicycle wheels.